About the Boston Theater Critics Association

 All communications for the BTCA or Elliot Norton Awards Committee should be mailed

 Joyce Kulhawik is the president of The Boston Theater Critics Association and is best known as the Emmy award-winning arts and entertainment critic for CBS-BOSTON (WBZ-TV 1981-2008).
-She is currently lending her expertise as an arts advocate and cancer crusader all over the region.
+She is currently lending her expertise as an arts advocate, motivational speaker, and cancer crusader all over the region.
 Kulhawik has covered local and national events from Boston and Broadway to Hollywood.
 She co-hosted the nationally syndicated movie-review show HOT TICKET with Leonard Maltin, and was a continuing co-host on ROGER EBERT & THE MOVIES.
 The recipient of countless awards for her advocacy, Kulhawik also received an Honorary Doctorate in Communications from her alma mater Simmons College, and was honored by The Berklee College of Music with an endowed scholarship in her name.
-She is also a member of the Boston Society of Film Critics, and writes for EXHALE Magazine a lifestyle publication for women.
+She is also a member of the Boston Society of Film Critics.
 Kulhawik continues to perform as a guest narrator and has performed with The Boston Pops, The New England Philharmonic, Boston Musica Viva, The Boston Civic Symphony, and The Concord Orchestra.
 Look for Joyce online at JoycesChoices.com

 Don Aucoin Don Aucoin is the chief theater critic of The Boston Globe and a coauthor of the top-10 New York Times best-seller “Last Lion: The Fall and Rise of Ted Kennedy” (Simon & Schuster).
 He covered politics for the Globe from 1991 to 1997, and was a TV critic from 1997 to 2000.
 In 2000, Aucoin was named a Nieman Fellow at Harvard University.
 His story on Boston’s race relations is included in the book “Best Newspaper Writing 2006-2007.”
 He is a member of the adjunct faculty at Boston College, where he teaches writing.